BiceMar/Conjugate_gradient_solver_challenge_2024/README.md

 # Conjugate_gradient_solver_challenge_2024
-EUMaster4HPC Student Challenge 2024.
+EUMaster4HPC Student Challenge 2024: parallel implementation of the conjugate gradient method using a MPI and OpenMP.

-Parallel implementation of the conjugate gradient method using a MPI and OpenMP.
+The main program in this project is `conjugate_gradients.cpp`, which solves the system.
+It loads and input dense matrix in row-major format and a right-hand-side from given binary files, performs the conjugate gradient iterations until convergence, and then writes the found solution to a given output binary file.
+A symmetric positive definite matrix and a right-hand-side can be generated using the `random_spd_system.sh` script and program.

-Follow these steps to allocate resources, load the required modules, and submit the job on the system.
+Follow these steps to allocate resources, load the required modules, and submit the job on the system (MeluXina supercomputer).

 ### 1. Allocate Resources